JosselinTD/ImkiTest/README.md

 ## Bias

-It's not precised in the initial statement but we will train our algorithm to avoid create "white space" : there can be only corridor and no big empty space of 2x2 cases or more.
-It's for avoiding creating a completely empty space with only the 3 rooms and no corridor.

 The map will begin with no rooms and walls everywhere.

 The map will be define in 2 parts :